 It would seem from the context of Ezekiel 28 that the first ten verses of this chapter are dealing with a human leader.
 Then, starting in verse 11 and on through verse 19, Lucifer is the focus of discussion.

 What is the rationale for the conclusion that these latter verses refer to the fall of Lucifer?
-Whereas the first ten verses in this chapter speak about the ruler of
+Whereas the first ten verses in this chapter speak about the ruler of Tyre (who was condemned for claiming to be a god though he was just a man), the discussion moves to the king of

 Some have suggested that these verses may actually be dealing with a human king of